-Written by a front end developer and designer with a background in research, the book doesn’t just show you a bunch of code and stop there.
+Written by a front-end developer and designer with a background in research, the book doesn’t just show you a bunch of code and stop there.
 Each bite-sized lesson explains why you would want to perform certain actions and make certain kinds of enhancements.
-In one of the early chapters on accessibility navigation through bar graphs, instead of letting the reader just tap on a page to see an obvious declaration like, “Hey, you’re on a bar,” you are instead guided on how to customize in order to deliver helpful specifics about that bar such as, “There were 36 people between 5’ 3” and 5’ 4” in your height sample group.”
+In one of the early chapters on accessibility navigation through bar graphs, instead of letting the reader just tap on a page to see an obvious declaration like, “Hey, you’re on a bar,” you are instead guided on how to customize to deliver helpful specifics about that bar such as, “There were 36 people between 5’ 3” and 5’ 4” in your height sample group.”

-I’ve always been interested in the possibilities of D3 but up until Fullstack D3 and Data Visualization, my investigation fell into obligatory beginning aspects (like line graphs).
+I’ve always been interested in the possibilities of D3, but up until Fullstack D3 and Data Visualization, my investigation fell into obligatory beginning aspects (like line graphs).
 Yet with this book, I was able to climb higher into a more interesting territory and want to share some of that gained wisdom with you.

 Line Charts, Scatterplots, and Histogram Charts

 The book’s first three chapters help you get accustomed to D3 and guide you through illustrating your data so that it offers at-a-glance insights.
 While it gives you an example dataset, the book is also kind enough to provide a Python script so you can grab your data.